 Treating Growth and Development Issues

 While all of these growth and development issues can lead to more severe problems in the future, they are also much easier to correct while your child is still young.
 By undergoing early orthodontics, your child can avoid more invasive and costly procedures when they are older.
-Children’s orthodontics is the most conservative path to a lifetime of oral health.
+Children’s orthodontic treatments is the most conservative path to a lifetime of oral health.

 Schedule a Consultation with Dr. Roy

 The best way to know if your child will require early orthodontic treatment is to schedule a visit at our Virginia Beach or Chesapeake office location.
 Dr. Carl Roy can assess your child’s oral health and let you know an appropriate age to begin treatment.
-To learn more about orthodontic treatment, contact us online anytime, or give us a call.
+To learn more about orthodontic treatments, contact us online anytime, or give us a call.